-In order to ensure the Board has current information about the cases, the Board sends a notification to judges and district attorneys six months prior to specific offenders becoming parole eligible.
+In order to ensure the Board has current information about cases, the Board sends a notification to judges and district attorneys six months prior to specific offenders becoming parole eligible.
+This notification is sent regarding "serious felony" cases.
 The Board sends the "second solicitation/notification" to the judge and district attorney informing them that the Board is preparing the case for statutory parole consideration and is requesting information about the case.
-For FY19, 6,221 second solicitations/notifications were sent to judges and prosecutors.
+In FY20, 1,518 of these case notifications or second solicitations/notifications were sent to judges and prosecutors.
 These notifications are sent regarding offenders convicted of serious felonies.
-The offenses included in this notification process can be found at https://pap.georgia.gov/parole-processgeorgia-0.
+The offenses included in this notification process can be found at https://pap.georgia.gov/ parole-process-georgia-0.

 As a result of legislation enacted in 2017, the Parole Board notifies the district attorney if an offender convicted of a serious violent felony is being considered for parole release.
 This notification is made at a minimum of 90-days prior to the final decision to parole.
 Those serious violent felonies are murder, armed robbery, kidnapping, rape, aggravated child molestation, aggravated sodomy, and aggravated sexual battery.
-The Board, according to the statute, also gives the offender being considered, an opportunity to submit information.
+The Board, according to the statute, also gives the offender being considered an opportunity to submit information.
 This additional notification allows for another opportunity for the Parole Board Members to receive additional information or current community views regarding the scheduled parole for the offender.
-In FY19, the Board sent 90-day notifications in 202 cases.
-(O.C.G.A. § 17-10-6.1.) & (O.C.G.A. § 42-9-43(c) (1)).
+In FY20, the Board sent 90-day notifications in 347 cases.
+(0.C.G.A. § 17-10-6.1.) & (0.C.G.A. § 42-9-43(c) (1))

 Judges, district attorneys, sheriffs (of the county of residence prior to arrest and the county of conviction) and registered victims also receive a 72-hour statutory notification that the offender is about to be paroled.
 The Board may receive information about the case during this period.
-(O.C.G.A. § 42-9-47).
+(O.C.G.A. § 42-9-47)

-In FY19, the Clemency Division finalized a process to send the 72-hour notification in "serious violent felony" cases to the district attorney and sheriff of the county where the offender is being released to, if different from the county of conviction.
-The additional notifications began July 1, 2019.
+The Clemency Division, in addition, sends the 72-hour notification in "serious violent felony" cases to the district attorney and sheriff of the county where the offender is being released to, if different from the county of conviction.